 The carrying value of loans and advances is net of specific and collective provisions for impairment.
 For variable rate loans, excluding impaired loans, the carrying amount is considered a reasonable estimate of fair value (would be classified into level 3 in the fair value hierarchy).
 The fair value for fixed rate loans is calculated by utilising discounted cash flow models to determine the net present value of the portfolio future principal and interest cash flows, based on the interest rate repricing of the loans (would be classified into level 3 in the fair value hierarchy).
-The discount rates applied were based on the rates offered by the Group on current products with similar maturity dates.
+The fair value hierarchy by the Group on current products with similar maturity dates.